Sikhism in Fiji: Sikh schools in Fiji

 The first school built by Sikhs in Fiji was the Khalsa High School in Ba District, Fiji in 1958 to provide instruction in the Gurmukhi script of Punjabi to Sikh pupils.
 It is at present a multi-racial and co-educational institution open to students of all communities.
 In 1972, out of a total roll of 491 students, only 124 were Sikhs.
-The Guru Nanak Khalsa Parimary School was also built at the same site in Ba.
+The Guru Nanak Khalsa Primary School was also built at the same site in Ba.
 A small school, the Naduri Bay Khalsa Primary School, was built near Sigatoka to provide for the needs of the small Sikh community in the area.
 The Guru Nanak Khalsa Primary School opened in Labasa in 1970 with a roll of 47 students.